 During the demo run, you always need to make sure guests are actually listening.
 Don’t switch slides until you see that people are engaged and follow you.
 Don’t let the discussion go too deep or switch to the topics that are not relevant to the goal of your demo.
 Finally, you can allow attendees try new functionality themselves, if technical setup allows you.

 Always have a backup plan!
+What might happen?

 - API team released new unsupported version on stage environment